-In addition to providing Coaching, the Clergy Leadership Institute also provides appreciative inquiry based Leadership Training for those who would like to develop their leadership skills.
+In addition to providing Coaching, the Clergy Leadership Institute also provides appreciative inquiry based Coach Training for those who would like to develop their coaching skills.

 We offer a blend of residential intensives and teleconferences to train you to appreciatively use your gifts for the benefit of others.

 Our Certificate in Appreciative Coaching program is especially oriented toward training clergy to coach: peers, staff, and volunteers; and psychologists and counselors who are interested in coaching clergy and consulting to congregations.